Karenz0105/Portfolio/projectwork2.md

 The above Unit Test that is being performed is to check if the display would be correctly updated once the View button is clicked.

-In the test we are comparing the values match each other as it is to represent that those values are already stored within the system.
+In the test we are comparing the values to see if they match each other as it is to represent that those values are already stored within the system.

 The Assert.Equal() parts of the code are comparing that the values entered would match.